praashie/PaskaPedal/README.md

-# PaskaPedal
+# PraashPedal

 ![The inspiration](./pedals.JPG)

-PaskaPedal is a small electronics project built on two unused KORG guitar volume pedals, turning them into a class-compliant(-enough-for-Linux) USB MIDI controller, used for controlling synthesizers and guitar effects.
+PraashPedal is a small electronics project built on two unused KORG guitar volume pedals, turning them into a class-compliant(-enough-for-Linux) USB MIDI controller, used for controlling synthesizers and guitar effects.
+This project utilizes the [V-USB](https://www.obdev.at/products/vusb/index.html) library.

 This repository contains the firmware source.